 “Quoth The Raven?” shouted WCIV celebrity Tom Crawford into the microphone from the front steps of the Dock Street Theater…

-“Nevermore!” responded the enthusiastic crowd waiting at the entrance in historic downtown Charleston.
-The doors opened and the ample crowd surged in.
-Thus began Palmetto Goodwill’s annual Halloween Fund Raising Gala…a sparkling, fun event which they call “Nevermore Masquerade.”
+“Nevermore!” responded the enthusiastic crowd waiting at the entrance.
+The doors opened and thus began Palmetto Goodwill’s annual Halloween Fund Raising Gala…a sparkling, fun event which they call “Nevermore Masquerade.”

 The Edgar Allen Poe theme party started out easy enough and, according to my inside source, Charleston area politicos, third tier social trolls, and local media representatives appeared to be having a good time.